rembold-cs151-master/Section07/README.md

-# section_template
+# Section 07
-A template file for generating slides and content for a section meeting
+This starting template revolves around animating a simple Pacman scene, and practices using several techniques that will be vital to Project 2: Breakout.